melvinmt/early-reader-app/SUPABASE_EMAIL_SETUP.md

 ## Troubleshooting

-**Still receiving Magic Links?**
+**Still receiving confirmation links instead of OTP codes?**

 1. **Check the template again** - Search for `{{ .ConfirmationURL }}` and remove it completely
-2. **Check the subject line** - The subject should not reference "Magic Link"
+2. **Check the subject line** - The subject should reference "Confirm Your Signup" or similar
 3. **Wait a few minutes** - Template changes can take a few minutes to propagate
 4. **Try a different email** - Sometimes email clients cache old templates
-5. **Check if you're editing the right template** - Make sure you're editing "Magic Link", not "Confirm signup" or another template
+5. **Check if you're editing the right template** - Make sure you're editing the template used by `signInWithOtp()`

 ## References